Susannah Stainsby was the twelfth child of Robert Stainsby & Elizabeth Brewer born at Fryton & christened October 12th, 1862 at Hovingham, Yorks.

 On January 19th, 1884 Susannah married William Horner Humphrey at Slingsby, Yorks.
 William was the son of Grace Horner & Robert Humphrey, an agricultural labourer, born April-June 1862 at Slingsby.

 In 1885 Susannah & William had a daughter Annie, born at Slingsby.
-Sadly Susannah died in Oct-December 1888, aged 26, her death being registered at Malton.
+Sadly Susannah died 1888, aged 26, at Low Fryton & was buried on November 5th, 1888 at Helmsley.

 At the time of the 1891 census Susannah’s children, Edward Stainsby & Annie Humphrey were living with their widowed grandmother Elizabeth (66) who was the railway gate keeper at the Gate House, Fryton.
 Widowed husband William at this time was living with his father Robert Humphrey & step-mother Hannah in Slingsby & was an agricultural labourer.